 - Click OK and Apply.

 Vital Information: If you are wondering why your USB drive is not showing full capacity?
-Then do refer to this comprehensive guide to find out how to restore the USB drive back to full capacity.
+Then do refer to this comprehensive guide to find out how to restore the USB drive back to full capacity

-If you encountered the 0 bytes error, do not worry.
+If you encounter the 0 bytes error, do not worry.
 Remo Recover software can recover all the contents of your hard drive.
 Once recovery is done, you can format the hard drive and use it again.

 The user interface of Remo Recover is extremely simple to use.
 You can recover lost or deleted data from all kinds of hard drives, USB flash drives, memory sticks, FireWire drives, etc.